 - Decorations such as flowers, a large print of the person, etc.

-5 frequently asked questions about memorial and funeral services
+Frequently asked questions about funerals and memorial services

-2) What is considered appropriate funeral and memorial service attire?
+What is the appropriate funeral and memorial service attire?

-Read the invite carefully, ask if you aren’t sure, and if you don’t hear otherwise, go the traditional route.
+Read the invite, ask if you aren’t sure, and go the traditional route if you don’t hear otherwise.

-A memorial service or funeral is an event in which many people will be grieving.
-It is important to be prepared to interact in a respectful and supportive manner.
+A memorial service or traditional funeral is an event in which many people will be grieving.
+It is important to interact in a respectful and supportive manner.
 Here are a few guidelines to keep in mind:

-- First, arrive on time or early and stay for the entire service.
-People generally arrive a little early and stay afterward to socialize and pay their respects.
+- Arrive on time or early and stay for the entire service.
+People generally arrive a little early.
+Following the service, you may pay your respects and visit with others.
 If you are in the event, show up about 30 minutes early.

-- Sign the guestbook with just your name.
-You can add your relation to the deceased if the family may not know.
-This is not the place to leave condolences.
+- Sign the guestbook with your name; you may add your relation to the deceased if the family may not know.

 - Be aware of the seating arrangements.
-Close friends and family should have the seats closest to the front, but they shouldn’t be surrounded by empty seats.
-Usually immediate family sits in the first row, and the extended family sits in the second.
+Usually, the immediate family sits in the first row, and the extended family sits in the second.
 Avoid empty seats shouldn’t surround them.

 How long is a memorial service or funeral?

-The length of a funeral memorial service can vary from one to the next depending on the person who passed, the organizer, and the program.
+The length of a funeral or memorial service depends on who passed, the organizer, and the program.
 They can be as short as 15 minutes or as long as two hours.
 Count on an average length of one hour.

-How do people afford a memorial service or funeral?
+How do families afford a memorial service or funeral?

 - Create a crowdfunding campaign to raise money from a wider circle of people

-Different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
-If you’d like help finding the most affordable personal loan available to you without hurting your credit, click here.
-To learn more about funeral financing click here.
+Personal loans come with different rates, fees, and requirements.
+Check out the best personal loans to ensure that you choose the best option for you.
+If you’d like help finding the most affordable personal loan without hurting your credit, click here.
+To learn more about funeral financing, click here.

-Many are choosing cremation in place of the traditional burials.
+Many choose cremation in place of the traditional burials.
 This makes memorials a far more common manner to pay tribute.
 Johnston adds, “Some other trends impacting this have been the aging of the Baby Boomer generation, an overall decline in religion, and the green movement.”

-No matter which service you and your loved ones choose, planning ahead can save everyone a lot of stress.
+No matter which service you and your loved ones choose, planning can save everyone a lot of stress.
 Consider what you want and how you will cover the costs, and encourage your family to do the same.
-As a result, loved ones can focus on remembering the person rather than stressing over financial matters.
+As a result, friends and families can focus on celebrating an individual’s life rather than stressing financial matters.

 To help cover additional costs, start by getting personalized loan offers to see what rates you qualify for (this will not impact your credit score).